 We’ve made exciting improvements to how ACT! results are scored and to make it easier to take ACT! a second time to measure progress.
 The new version launched at 9 AM Eastern Time on June 18, 2018.
 Comparing scores from the new ACT! and the previous version would be challenging.
 If you have any questions about how the changes might affect your use of ACT!, please contact us at [email protected].

-ACT Report: The First 100 Users – These findings offer a snapshot of what nonprofit staff and directors say they need to become better advocates, as well as what their current advocacy strengths and gaps are.
+ACT Data & Analysis: The First 280 Advocacy Capacity Tool Users – These findings offer a snapshot of what nonprofit staff and directors say they need to become better advocates, as well as what their current advocacy strengths and gaps are.

 Your most effective advocacy work builds on your strengths, uses resources efficiently and side-steps any gaps in resources or expertise.
 Are you getting the most out of your advocacy efforts?
 How can you do even better?
 With the free ACT, non-profits can assess their advocacy skills, identify specific gaps and strategic opportunities, focus resources to strengthen their organization and get the best advocacy results possible, and share organizational growth with funders.

 Assessing the capacity of the organizations you fund to deliver on those efforts can be difficult.
 ACT is a powerful tool for foundations that want to understand and evaluate the skills and readiness of their grantees, identify the specific gaps and opportunities in their own advocacy portfolios, and focus resources where they matter most.

 Tested and effective tools to measure non-profit advocacy work can be difficult to find.
 ACT from Bolder Advocacy is a free, tried-and-tested tool that evaluators nationwide can use to easily measure nonprofit readiness, identify advocacy skills, and report on organizational capacity building outcomes.

 - Preliminary questions about the organization (this includes informal groups and coalitions).